daKmoR/nested-dependencies-in-frontend/README.md

 96K     bundle.js
 ```

-So that seems to work fine :muscle:
+So that seems to work fine. :muscle:

-### What happens if someone prefers yarn?
+### What Happens if Someone Prefers yarn?

-Doing a yarn install and then a build should result in the same output right?
+Doing a yarn install and then a build should result in the same output, right?

 ```bash
 $ yarn install